ajm1121/aspace_reorder_tool/README.md

 # aspace_reorder_tool
-A tool to reorder container lists in ArchivesSpace
+A tool to reorder container lists in ArchivesSpace based on a csv.

 # 00_set_aspace_session
 Use this first to establish a session with ASpace.
 Requires valid credentials and API base url saved in a file called config.py (example provided).
 Sets the current session in a current_see.txt file.